What terminations from HomeBASE will bar you from shelter for 12 months?

 - The HomeBASE participation agreement and regulations require a family to be provided with stabilization services.
 If you can show that your stabilization worker was unavailable to help you, you may be able to show that you should not have been terminated.

-- If DHCD tries to bar you from EA shelter for failure to make a good faith effort to comply with your HomeBASE stabilization plan, check to see if you had a stabilization plan, since many recipients of HomeBASE Household Assistance do not.
-If you did not have one, tell DHCD, reapply for EA shelter, and contact an advocate.
+- If EOHLC tries to bar you from EA shelter for failure to make a good faith effort to comply with your HomeBASE stabilization plan, check to see if you had a stabilization plan, since many HomeBASE participants do not.
+If you did not have one, tell EOHLC, reapply for EA shelter, and contact an advocate.

-- In many instances, DHCD failed to translate vital documents, including the termination notice itself, into the family’s primary language.
+- In some instances, EOHLC fails to translate vital documents, including the termination notice itself, into the family’s primary language.
 If you received a termination notice and it was not in your primary language, or if you were terminated but did not receive important documents such as the HomeBASE lease or Program Participation Agreement in your primary language, contact an advocate.
 You may be able to get a new hearing or get placed back on the HomeBASE program.
+See Language Access.